Danielle Page; A Bronze Medal Olympian!

 Parker signed with Helios in Switzerland for the ’25-’26 season!

-Sydney has signed with Freiburg in Germany for the ’25-’26 season!
+Kennedy has signed with Hills Hornets of Australia’s NBL1 for the ’26 season!

-Tyler signed with Honka in Finland for the ’25-’26 season!
+Chelby has signed with Ringwood in Australia’s NBL1 for the 2026 season!

 Alyssa Brown